patternfly/patternfly-3/README.md

 The Bower package manager determines available versions and installs based upon git tags, so the new version will now be automatically available via Bower.

-To publish a new version to npm, run:
+To publish a new version to npm, execute:

 ```
 npm publish